 For all students, science camp can be the opportunity to explore a branch of science that might not be available in their school, like marine biology or aeronautics, or to cover a topic more in depth than they'd otherwise be able to.

 How Do I Choose a Summer Science Camp or Program?

 Choosing a summer science camp is similar to choosing any other type of camp.
 You have your usual considerations about cost, distance from home, and amount of time, along with the question of finding the "best fit."
 For science camps, the "best fit" often boils down to figuring out what science topic(s) are of interest and finding a camp that does a good job of implementing those.

 Figure out what science topic(s) are of interest.

 Older children might already have a clear preference.
 Perhaps they're keen on video games and would love to go to a camp where they could design and program one.
 Or maybe they're into hiking and wildlife and are looking for an outdoor experience as a junior park ranger.
 Their hobbies and reading choices are often a good indicator of their interests.

 Younger children might not yet have a clear preference.
 If they don't, then look for camps that offer a wide variety of science and engineering topics for them to explore.
 For example, a day camp that has a new science theme every week, or a balance camp that has a blend of science, arts, and physical activities.

 Determine the level of "academics" you want.

-Make sure you choose a camp or program with qualified counselors.
+Make sure you choose a camp with qualified counselors.